MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-A new key has been added under the `relationships` element: `books`.
+A new key is added under the `relationships` element: `books`.
 The element defines the name that is used for the GraphQL field to navigate from the `series` object to the object defined in the `target.entity`, `Book` in this case.
 This means that there must be an entity called `Book` in configuration file.

-`cardinality` property tells Data API builder that there can be many books in each series, so the created GraphQL field returns a list of items.
+The `cardinality` property tells Data API builder that there can be many books in each series, so the created GraphQL field returns a list of items.

-That's all you need.
-At startup, Data API builder will automatically detect the database fields that need to be used to sustain the defined relationship.
+That property is all you need.
+At startup, Data API builder automatically detects the database fields that need to be used to sustain the defined relationship.

-If you don't have a Foreign Key constraint sustaining the database relationship, Data API builder can't figure out automatically what fields will be used to relate the two entities, so you have to provide it manually.
-You can do it with DAB CLI:
+If you don't have a Foreign Key constraint sustaining the database relationship, Data API builder can't figure out automatically what fields are used.
+To tell Data API builder what fields relate the two entities, you must specify them manually.
+You can specify them with the CLI using [`dab update`](reference-cli.md#update):

 ```bash
 dab update Series --relationship books --target.entity Book --cardinality many  --relationship.fields "id:series_id"
 ```

-The option `relationship.fields` allows you to define which fields will be used from the entity being updated (`Series`), and which fields are used from the target entity (`Book`), to connect the data from one entity to the other.
+The option `relationship.fields` allows you to define which fields are used from the entity being updated (`Series`), and which fields are used from the target entity (`Book`), to connect the data from one entity to the other.

-In the above sample, the `id` database field of the `Series` entity will be matched with the database field `series_id` of the `Book` entity.
+In the above sample, the `id` database field of the `Series` entity is matched with the database field `series_id` of the `Book` entity.

-The configuration will also contain that information:
+The configuration also contains this information:

 ```json
 "Series": {